Amsterdam Itinerary: How To Spend 3 Days in Amsterdam by JetSettingFools.com

 Luxury Dinner Cruise

-For a more elegant experience that includes sipping Prosecco and feasting on a four-course dinner, join the Luxury Dinner Cruise on the Amsterdam canals.
-Reserve your seat!
+For a more elegant experience that includes sipping Prosecco and feasting on a four-course dinner, join this Luxury Dinner Cruise on the Amsterdam canals.

 Dinner in Amsterdam